cartheur-devices/bluetooth-chat-cf/README.md

-# bluetooth-chat
+# bluetooth-chat-cf

-Chat server-client between devices
+Chat server-client between devices.
+This repo is the client application, for Compact Framework.